awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 ### Step 4: Create a VPC Security Group<a name="USER_VPC.CreateVPCSecurityGroup"></a>

 Before you create your DB instance, you must create a VPC security group to associate with your DB instance\.
-For instructions on how to create a security group for your DB instance, see [ Create a VPC Security Group for a Private Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB) in the Amazon RDS documentation, or see [Security Groups for Your VPC](http://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the Amazon VPC documentation\.
+For instructions on how to create a security group for your DB instance, see [ Create a VPC Security Group for a Private Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB) in the Amazon RDS documentation, or see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the Amazon VPC documentation\.

 ### Step 5: Create a DB Instance in the VPC<a name="USER_VPC.CreateDBInstanceInVPC"></a>

 In this step, you create a DB instance and use the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.

 **Note**
 If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes *DNS hostnames* and *DNS resolution*\.
-For information on updating the DNS information for a VPC instance, see [Updating DNS Support for Your VPC](http://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.
+For information on updating the DNS information for a VPC instance, see [Updating DNS Support for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.

 For details on how to create a DB instance for your DB engine, see the topic following that discusses your DB engine\.
-For each engine, when prompted in the **Launch DB Instance Wizard**, enter the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.
+For each engine, when prompted in the **Network & Security** section, enter the VPC name, the DB subnet group, and the VPC security group you created in the previous steps\.

 ****